Wago-Norge/UtilizeVSCodeWagoSDK/README.md

 code .
 ```
 > The first time 'code .' is called it will install the Visual Studio Code server for Ubuntu
+> After installing Visual Studio Code and the 'Remote WSL' extension you should be able to see 'Remote Host' in the borrom left corner
+>

 **Make a project folder and start Visual Studio Code project from here**